alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 8. difference between union and union all, except and intersect
 9. difference between having and where
 10. difference between clastered and nonclastered
+11. How to do unit testing for SQL?

 JavaScript